 You can also use technology to reach that deep state as well.
 The Unexplainable Store has some quality binaural beats and isochronic tones, both of which can cause brainwave entrainment and help you get into the deep zone.
 Click here to check it out now, there are some cool things in there worth seeing.

 If you really want to learn to use mindfulness, click here and follow the path.

 Many of us suffer from some form of addiction.
 That may be alcohol addiction, drug addiction, internet addiction, nicotine addiction, or even coffee addiction.
 There are as many addictions as there are things to be addicted to.

-Lately, I’ve been hearing stories coming out of some drug and alcohol rehabilitation centers that have turned to using mindfulness as a way to break the cycle.
+Lately, I’ve been hearing stories coming out of some drug and alcohol rehabilitation centers that have turned to using mindfulness as a way to break the cycle and help people overcome addiction.
 This goes for residential alcohol treatment as well as other outpatient substance abuse facilities.
-Now, I’m not a therapist, but as a practitioner of mindfulness who has battled some addictions myself, I can see how mindfulness can be a powerful tool in overcoming these problems.
+Now, I’m not a therapist, but as a practitioner of mindfulness who has overcome addiction myself, I can see how mindfulness can be a powerful tool in learning to overcome addiction.

 Drug and Alcohol Addiction